DFE-Digital/register-early-career-teachers/.github/ISSUE_TEMPLATE/onboarding-ticket.md

 - [ ] A demo of Manage training for early career teachers for schools
 - [ ] A demo of the check data services for delivery partners and appropriate bodies
 - [ ] A walkthrough of the TRA's appropriate body portal and why induction data is important to ECF 2.0
-- [ ] Time with the PM to [take you through the roadmap](https://educationgovuk.sharepoint.com/:x:/r/sites/TeacherServices/_layouts/15/Doc.aspx?sourcedoc=%7BB829B66E-9374-44EC-9680-F22BC93BF29B%7D&file=Book.xlsx&action=default&mobileredirect=true) and the current sprint goals (on the project board)
+- [ ] Time with the PM to [take you through the roadmap](https://ecf-service-manual.education.gov.uk/product/roadmap/) and the current delivery plan and sprint goals (on the sprint planning and retro board)
 - [ ] Time with the PM to take you through the [wider CPD programme roadmap](https://lucid.app/lucidspark/b66f71c3-c524-4e79-aa36-a60b00b4b823/edit?shared=true&page=0_0)